Tenpi/Defuser/readme.md

 ### MacOS

-To run executables on MacOS you may need to remove the quarantine flag.
+To run executables on MacOS, you may need to remove the quarantine flag.

 ```
 xattr -d com.apple.quarantine server